flashresurrection/Swf/README.md

 # SWF Files Repository

 Welcome to the SWF Files Repository!
 This repository is dedicated to hosting a collection of SWF (Shockwave Flash) files.
-SWF files are commonly used for multimedia, animations, and games on the web.
+These files are also being hosted on https://flashresurrection.github.io/

 ## Table of Contents